ChatGPT-maker OpenAI signs deal with AP to license news stories

 OpenAI and other technology companies must ingest large troves of written works, such as books, news articles and social media chatter, to improve their AI systems known as large language models.
 Last year's release of ChatGPT has sparked a boom in “generative AI” products that can create new passages of text, images and other media.

 The AP doesn't currently use any generative AI in its news stories, but has used other forms of AI for nearly a decade, including to automate corporate earnings reports and recap some sporting events.
-It also runs a program that helps local news organizations incorporate AI into their operations.
+It also runs a program that helps local news organizations incorporate AI into their operations, and recently launched an AI-powered image archive search.